Market research is one of the essential steps in building a profitable affiliate marketing niche website.

 - Products with high customer demand.

-- Low competition products.
+- Low competitive products.

 Profitable affiliate marketing niches always meet all 3 criteria, not just one or two.